 This is how you can practice applying the concepts in various scenarios.
 This step is key to completing your learning process and must be done at the end of each study session.

 Now, which review material is the best for the CFA economics section?

 It depends on your background.
 If you are not an Economics major, I recommend studying from the CFAI textbook.
 It is long and wordy, but they explain the concepts step by step.

 The best reference book to understand economics is Principles of Economics by Gregory Mankiw.
 It is meant for a broader understanding of economics concepts.
-For core studying materials you should stick with the CFAI text book, Schweser, Wiley Elan etc.
+For core studying materials, you should stick with the CFAI textbook, Kaplan Schweser, etc.

-The key is not to get overwhelmed by the number of pages, but work on core concepts one by one with graphs and videos.
+The key is not to get overwhelmed by the number of pages but to work on core concepts one by one with graphs and videos.
 Make sure the concepts sink in by working on all EOC questions, as well as practice questions from review course providers.

 Here are more tips on these topic areas: